html-bricks/html-bricks-plugin-babel/README.md

 ## Usage

 All `.js` files will be compiled using `@babel/preset-env`.
 If you want to use a different preset, override the transpiler settings using a `.babelrc` file in your project directory.
-The path to each file is passed to the compiler, so you can use multiple `.babelrc` files to have different settings for different sections of your project.
+The path to each file is passed to the Babel transpiler, so you can use multiple `.babelrc` files to have different settings for different sections of your project.
 See [Babel's own documentation on this](https://babeljs.io/docs/en/config-files#file-relative-configuration) for more info.

 ### Example from Babels website